KelvinHere/mysql-basics/README.md

 C4 - Show Playlist, Trackname, Album on Grunge Playlist `select Playlist.Name as PlayListName, Track.Name as Track, Album.Title as Album from Playlist inner join PlaylistTrack on Playlist.PlaylistId = PlaylistTrack.PlaylistId inner join Track on PlaylistTrack.TrackId = Track.TrackId inner join Album on Track.AlbumId = Album.AlbumId where Playlist.Name = 'Grunge';`

+Complexish - Joins Track to Album to Artist, groups all AlbumIds together, orders by the count of ArtistId adescending and limits to 5 results select Artist.Name, count(Album.ArtistId) from Track inner join Album on Track.AlbumId = Album.AlbumId inner join Artist on Album.ArtistId = Artist.ArtistId group by Album.ArtistId order by count(Album.ArtistId) desc limit 5;